Digital Music Notation

 I’m Fraser Myers and I am a film and music composer, so I spend a fair bit of time notating on my computer.

-I am also a part of Tim Topham’s Inner Circle team.
+I am also a part of Tim Topham’s TopMusicPro team.
 So, I thought I could be the perfect person to show you exactly how anyone can learn to use digital notation.

 I use notation software everyday while I compose for various productions, so have become extremely familiar with how it all works.
 Because of this, Tim kindly approached and asked me to create a full video course to teach members how to use it.